jlingford/personal-website/content/blog/colabfold-hpc-ssh-howto.md

 ColabFold is amazing.
 If you haven't heard of it yet, it's basically a user friendly implementation of AlphaFold2 with a significantly faster multiple sequence alignment (MSA) step.
-You can run it straight from a [Google Colab notebook](https://colab.research.google.com/github/sokrypton/ColabFold/blob/main/AlphaFold2.ipynb) for free, and it gives you numerous options to change the Alphafold parameters without messing around with scripting.
+You can run it straight from a [Google Colab notebook](https://colab.research.google.com/github/sokrypton/ColabFold/blob/main/AlphaFold2.ipynb) for free, and it gives you numerous options to change the AlphaFold parameters without messing around with scripting.
 Furthermore, ColabFold outputs beautiful publication ready plots in .png form of the MSA, pLDDT, and PAE data, as well as giving you a well organised .zip folder with all the results and .pdb models.
 The ColabFold authors (namely Sergey Ovchinnikov) have also made [other Colab notebooks](https://github.com/sokrypton/ColabFold) that